caresdev/restaurant-menu/README.md

-# Restaurant Digital Menu
+# Digital Menu

 ![App Homepage, Products List, and Contact Info](./images/figma-app-design.png "App Homepage, Products List, and Contact Info")

 ## Introduction
-This project is a generic implementation of a menu that can be used to display a list of products a restaurant offers.
+This is a generic implementation of a digital menu that can be used to display a list of products a restaurant or any company offers.
 It provides generic descriptions of the products, which can be modified and extended as needed.
 This project was specifically created for **Sandra Salgados**, a small family-owned business in Brazil specializing in Brazilian pastries.
 Only placeholder images and descriptions are made public to protect the privacy and security of the business.

 ## Technologies and Tools
 - **Design & Prototype:** Figma, Canva.
-- **Frontend:** HTML5, CSS3, Vanilla JavaScript, Bootstrap.
+- **Frontend:** HTML5, CSS3, Vanilla JavaScript, Bootstrap5.
 - **Deployment & Hosting:** Netlify.

 ## Features